What Does Former And Latter Mean

 Trends and Latest Developments

 While "former" and "latter" remain valuable tools in formal communication, their frequency of use has seen some shifts over time.
 Modern writing often favors more direct and simpler language, leading to a decrease in the use of these terms in certain contexts.
-However, they continue to be prevalent in specific fields where precision and formality are highly valued.
+That said, they continue to be prevalent in specific fields where precision and formality are highly valued.

 Current Trends